 Watching screens: Can it help your child’s nutrition?

-A guest post by Simone Emery from Play With Food
+A guest post by feeding specialist, Simone Emery from Play With Food

 We use screens via our phones, our tablets, the TV and laptops, let alone in the work environment.
 Our children observe our screen use and they may have a range of screen options being offered to them from a very early age.
 A 2015 poll by the American Speech-Language-Hearing Association found that 24% of 2-year-olds had screens on during dinner and by the age of 8 this figure had risen to over 45%.